open-source-labs/Svelvet/NPM Package/svelvetcake/README.md

 v 1.1.5
 - updated functionality to stop magnetic node to use node.postion.x & node.position.y instead of client.X & client.Y
 - commented out previous code, but left in function because unsure of path forward in fixing this issue

+v 1.1.6
+Replaces updates driven by GitHub issue 120 and addresses GitHub issue 125.
+This update allows nodes to be dragged outside the visible boundaries and not become magnetized when the mouse is unclicked.
+Refactor based on @FractalHQ ‘s github issue recommendation.